 This is because putting too much pressure on your teeth can cause fractured teeth and even tooth loss.
 It’s very important that your dentist looks at all your teeth to check whether they’re all fine, to measure them and to look at any exterior or interior damage there may be.

 Don’t wait until the pain gets worse.
-If, at the moment, your teeth hurt or you partner has told you that you grind your teeth, visit the dentist.
-If the problem is not already serious, your dentist can give you a retainer that protects your teeth at night.
+Even if it doesn’t hurt much, or not at all, if your partner has told you that you grind your teeth, then visit the dentist.
+If the problem is not serious, your dentist can give you a retainer that protects your teeth at night.

-If the problem is already serious, your dentist can tell you that it’s better to remove the damaged tooth and replace it with a dental prosthetic, or there could be other options for you.
+On the other hand, if the problem is serious, your dentist can tell you that it’s better to remove the damaged tooth and replace it with a dental prosthetic, or there could be other options for you.

 Another reason why your teeth could hurt could be that you have a fractured or broken tooth.
-There are many causes to this problem.
+There are many causes for this problem.

 For instance, things such as biting something very hard, a hard hit to the mouth, an accident, or just simply wear and tear, can fracture or break your teeth.

 In this situation, it’s common to feel pain when you eat or drink very hot or very cold things.
 In some cases, you can see the damage to the tooth by simply looking at it, if the damage is on the surface.
-However, in other cases, your dentist will have to give you an X-Ray to solve the problem.
+In other cases, your dentist will ask for an x-ray to locate the problem.